AG1L1TYx7/RaysInnovations-websites/replit.md

 ## System Architecture

-The application is a static single-page application (SPA):
+The application is a pure static single-page application (SPA) with no backend:

 - **Frontend**: React + TypeScript with Vite as the build tool
 - **UI Framework**: Tailwind CSS with shadcn/ui components
 - **Routing**: Client-side routing with Wouter
+- **Contact Forms**: Uses mailto links to open user's email client
-- **Deployment**: Static site that can be hosted on any static hosting service
+- **Deployment**: Static site that can be hosted on any static hosting service (Netlify, Vercel, GitHub Pages, etc.)
+- **No Backend**: All backend files removed - pure frontend only

 ## Key Components